tc39/notes/meetings/2019-03/mar-26.md

 ### Test262 Updates

-(Leo Balter (LBR))
+(Leo Balter (LEO))

-LBR: We're now using Test262 to show reports automatically on every PR.
+LEO: We're now using Test262 to show reports automatically on every PR.
 I cannot block PRs on this, (we only block on linting files or formatting metadata).
 But you can also see the results of the tests on every PR.
 If you click on "Details" you can see the results.
 We now use CircleCI instead of Travis CI (since Circle is faster).

 ### ECMA-404 Update